Who We Are and What We Do

 A staff of mental health professionals, including graduate associates, work collaboratively with students.
 If medication is indicated, a consultation with a prescriber may be arranged.
-The Counseling Center also runs outreach programs, ranging from suicide awareness and prevention to a network for student support.
+The Counseling Center also runs outreach programs, ranging from suicide awareness/prevention to group presentations on mental health topics.

 The Counseling Center strives to provide as many clinical services to our students as possible.
 However, because some services take significant personnel resources, present a conflict of interest, are beyond the scope of practice, or require specialization, there are some services we do not provide.

 We do not currently provide services to the following groups:

 - Incoming first-year or transfer students prior to New Student Orientation (NSO)